 - In the last 5 years, the pass rate for program graduates on the National Board Certified Respiratory Therapist Exam and the National Board Registered Respiratory Therapist Exams has been 100%.
 Three-year outcomes data is available at www.coarc.coml.

 - Employer and graduate surveys report 100% satisfaction with graduate preparation to begin work

 - Respiratory Therapy classes are small in size, typically 10-12 students

 - Clinical rotations provide students with closely supervised, hands-on practice with a student/faculty ratio of 2:1 or 1:1

 - Classrooms and laboratories are newly renovated and outfitted with the latest up-to-date teaching equipment

 - Program faculty are registered respiratory therapists and board-certified pulmonary physicians with extensive experience in respiratory care education

-- This program is "among a select group of programs” scheduled to receive the Distinguished RRT Credentialing Success Award from the professional accrediting agency, the Commission on Accreditation for Respiratory Care (CoARC), on July 15th, 2013
+- On July 15, 2014, this program was honored, for the second year in a row, with the Distinguished RRT Credentialing Success Award from the professional accrediting agency, the Commission on Accreditation for Respiratory Care (CoARC)